Skip to content

 John Horner

 Studio Luz considered a new connective thread to unify the new with the existing, opportunities emerged to re-conceptualize the organization of the living spaces to create harmonious relationships.
-The game room became the master suite, the old office space transformed into a new family and entertainment room.
+The game room became the primary suite, the old office space transformed into a new family and entertainment room.

 Studio Luz deployed these new details to create a series of layered thresholds both figuratively and physically to mark traditional spaces and function.
 Layered plywood end grain plays on existing rhythms and marks new spaces and functions.
 Highly detailed casework weaves through the halls and living spaces as a connective tissue with subtle plays on rhythm, material and light.

-About The Single Family Residence
+About the Single Family Residence

 In Brookline